Oh! What a Lovely War: Synopsis

-Oh!
-What a Lovely War is a satirical summary of major events of the First World War using popular contemporary songs and allegorical settings such as Brighton's West Pier to criticise the conduct of the war.

 The diplomatic manoeuvring and events involving those in authority are set in a fantasy location inside the pierhead pavilion.
-Foreign ministers, generals and heads of state walk over a huge map of Europe, reciting words actually spoken by those historical figures.
-A photographer takes a picture of Europe's rulers – after handing two red poppies to the Archduke Ferdinand and his wife, the Duchess of Hohenberg, he takes their picture, "assassinating" them as the flash goes off.
-Many of the heads of state enjoy good personal relations and are reluctant to go to war: a tearful Emperor Franz Josef declares war on Serbia after being deceived by his Foreign Minister, and Tsar Nicholas II and Kaiser Wilhelm II are shown as unable to overrule their countries' military mobilisation schedules.
+Foreign ministers, generals and heads of state walk over a huge map of Europe, restating their notable quotes.
+A photographer takes a picture of Europe's rulers – after handing two red poppies to the Archduke Ferdinand and his wife, the Duchess of Hohenberg, he takes their picture, "assassinating" them.
+Many of the heads of state enjoy good personal relations and are reluctant to go to war: a tearful Emperor Franz Josef declares war on Serbia after being deceived by his foreign minister, and Tsar Nicholas II and Kaiser Wilhelm II are shown as unable to overrule their countries' military mobilisation schedules.
 The German invasion of Belgium compels Sir Edward Grey to unwillingly get involved.
-Italy reneges on its alliance with the Central Powers (it joined the Allies in 1915) but Turkey joins them instead.
+Italy reneges on its alliance with the Central Powers, but Turkey joins them instead.

-The optimism of the war's early months is depicted by an archetypal British family of the time, the Smiths, shown entering Brighton's West Pier to purchase tickets from General Haig.
+An archetypal British family of the time, the Smiths, is shown entering Brighton's West Pier to purchase tickets from General Haig.
 The film follows the young Smith men through their experiences in the trenches.
 A military band rouses holidaymakers from the beach to rally round and follow – some even literally boarding a bandwagon.
-The first Battle of Mons, presented in realistic style, maintains the cheerful mood of the bandwagon allegory.
+The first Battle of Mons takes place.

 When British casualties start to mount, a theatre audience is rallied by singing "Are We Downhearted?
 No!"
 A brightly coloured chorus line recruits a volunteer army with "We don't want to lose you, but we think you ought to go".
-A music hall star (Maggie Smith) then enters a lone spotlight, and lures the doubtful young men in the audience into "taking the King's Shilling" and that "On Saturday I'm willing, if you'll only take the shilling, to make a man of any one of you."
-The young men pass over the stage into military life, and a close-up reveals the alluring music hall singer is really a coarse, over-made-up harridan.
-The red poppy reappears as a symbol of impending death, often handed to a soldier being sent to die.
+A music hall star enters a lone spotlight and lures the doubtful young men in the audience into recruitment through song.
+The young men pass over the stage into military life, and the music hall singer is revealed to be a coarse, over-made-up harridan.
+The red poppy reappears, often handed to a soldier being sent to die.
 Inside the pavilion, now housing the top military brass, a scoreboard shows the loss of life and "yards gained".
-Outside, Sylvia Pankhurst (Vanessa Redgrave) addresses a hostile crowd on the futility of war who remains unreceptive to her upbraiding for believing everything printed in the newspapers.
+Outside, Sylvia Pankhurst addresses a hostile crowd on the futility of war who remains unreceptive to her upbraiding for believing everything printed in the newspapers.